coq-community/coq-nix-toolbox/README.md

 The Coq Nix Toolbox has mainly two purposes:

-1. It generates configuration files to trigger a CI for your Coq project.
+1. It generates [GitHub actions](https://github.com/features/actions) configuration files to trigger a CI for your Coq project and its reverse dependencies.
    These files are generated in `.github/workflows` and, when pushed to github, they trigger a CI using "github actions".
    This CI uses the Nix packaging system and a caching mechanism called "cachix".